cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

      - ``GET <base-url>/namespaces/default/apps/HelloWorld/flows/WhoFlow/flowlets/saver/``
        ``instances``
    * - Description
-     - Find out the number of instances of the Flowlet *saver* in the Flow *WhoFlow* of the Application *HelloWorld* in the namespace *default*
+     - Find out the number of instances of the flowlet *saver* in the flow *WhoFlow* of the Application *HelloWorld* in the namespace *default*

 .. list-table::
    :widths: 20 80